Hartford Beach State Park

 Hartford Beach State Park is a South Dakota state park on Big Stone Lake in Roberts County, South Dakota in the United States.
-The park is open for year-round recreation, including cabins, camping, swimming, fishing, hiking, disc golf and boating.
+The park is open for year-round recreation, including cabins, camping, swimming, fishing, hiking, disc golf, geocaching and boating.

 Recreation

 Hartford Beach State Park is open for year-round recreation.
 There are 87 campsites which feature electric hook-ups and 4 cabins.
 Fishing and a boat ramp to Big Stone Lake are available.